Pontus Wernbloom: Return to IFK Göteborg and retirement

 On 21 August 2020, Wernbloom signed a contract with IFK Göteborg until the end of the 2021 Allsvenskan season.
 He announced his immediate retirement from professional football on 14 July 2021, citing injury problems.

 International career

 He debuted for the Sweden under-21 side in 2006, scoring a goal in the 12th minute of the match.
-On 7 January 2007, he was picked for the Swedish national team's January Tour in South America, and he made his debut on 18 January against Ecuador.
+He was picked for the Swedish national team's January tour in South America, and he made his debut on 18 January against Ecuador.
 He won his 50th cap for Sweden on 29 March 2016, a 1–1 draw with the Czech Republic.

 Pontus Wernbloom retired from international duty following UEFA Euro 2016.
 Wernbloom won 51 caps for Sweden, representing his country at UEFA Euro 2012 and 2016.

 Personal life

 Wernbloom married girlfriend Nina in 2010 who gave birth to their son Mille the following year.
 He openly took a stance against Sweden Democrats prior to the 2010 Swedish general election, and stated his support for social democracy in Aftonbladet.